NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 In the above example, two application event logs were analyzed. “app-20210507174503-2538” is rated higher than the “app-20210507174503-1704” because the score(in the csv output) for “app-20210507174503-2538”
 is higher than  “app-20210507174503-1704”.
 Here the `Problematic Duration` is zero but the tool won't capture all UDFs in the application.
-Some of the UDFs can be handled with additional steps.
+Note: Some of the UDFs can be handled with additional steps.
 Please refer to [supported_ops.md](https://github.com/NVIDIA/spark-rapids/blob/branch-21.10/docs/supported_ops.md) for more details on UDF.
 For decimals, the tool tries to parse for decimal operations but it may not capture all of the decimal operations if they aren’t in the event logs.

 The second output is a CSV file that contains more information and can be used for further post processing.